Exact G$_2$-structures on compact quotients of Lie groups: Introduction

 By \cite{FR}, there are $4$ non-solvable unimodular Lie algebras admitting closed $\G_2$-structures, up to isomorphism.
-Three of these Lie algebras are decomposable, and a direct computation shows that $b_\f$ is never definite for every exact 3-form $\f = d\alpha$ on each one of them (see Proposition \ref{NonSolDec}).
+Three of these Lie algebras are decomposable, and a direct computation with the aid of the software Maple 21 shows that $b_\f$ is never definite for every exact 3-form $\f = d\alpha$ on each one of them (see Proposition \ref{NonSolDec}).
 The remaining Lie algebra is indecomposable, and we show that the corresponding simply connected Lie group does not admit any lattice (see Proposition \ref{NonSolDec}).
 These results prove Theorem \ref{MainThm} in the case when $\G$ is non-solvable.

-We can then focus on the solvable case.
+We then focus on the solvable case.
 Here, there is a further constraint that has to be taken into account.
 Indeed, a solvable Lie group admits lattices only if it is strongly unimodular \cite{Gar} (see Section \ref{SolSect} for the definition).
-The proof of Theorem \ref{MainThm} when $\G$ is solvable follows then from Theorem \ref{ThmSolvable}, where we show that a seven-dimensional strongly unimodular solvable Lie algebra does not admit any exact $\G_2$-structure.
+The proof of Theorem \ref{MainThm} when $\G$ is solvable follows then from Theorem \ref{ThmSolvable}, where we show that a seven-dimensional strongly unimodular solvable Lie algebra $\frg$ does not admit any exact $\G_2$-structure.
+To achieve this result, we first observe that every such Lie algebra is a semidirect product $\frg \cong \frs \rtimes_D\R$, for some codimension-one unimodular ideal $\frs$ of $\frg$, which must be solvable and non-nilpotent by \cite{FS}, and some derivation $D\in\Der(\frs)$.
+The strongly unimodular condition on $\frg$ is then encoded into the derivation $D$, while the existence of an exact G$_2$-structure on $\frg$ implies the existence of a certain type of SU(3)-structure on $\frs$.
+Using these constraints together with the classification of six-dimensional unimodular solvable non-nilpotent Lie algebras, we show that none of these Lie algebras can occur as an ideal of a strongly unimodular solvable Lie algebra admitting exact $\G_2$-structures.
+As in the proof of Proposition \ref{NonSolDec}, the computations are done with the aid of the software Maple 21.